pravanjanpatra/pravanjanpatra.github.io/README.md

 ### **Senior Software Engineer**
 ### Cognizant India Pvt Ltd (Nov 2009 - Jul 2012)

-•	Wrote SQL stored procedures to create and pull customized reports for Business Analysis
+•	Designed SQL stored procedures to create and pull customized reports for Business Analysis
 •	Liaising with multiple stakeholders (business, architecture, system SMEs) to obtain a buy-in regarding the decommissioning plans
 •	Impact Analysis and validation of end-to-end functionality of the to-be landscape
 •	Engage SMEs from impacted sectors to reach the same understanding and agree on the deliverable